testingisdocumenting/znai/znai-docs/znai/snippets/snippets-manipulation.md

   surroundedBySeparator: ["..."]
 }

 Note: `surroundedBySeparator` can be either single value or a list.
 Plugin will use a different separator for each block.
+Use `null` to have an empty line as a separator.

 # Replace